jjrom/itag/README.md

         docker-compose logs -f

+### How to i build locally the docker images
+Use docker-compose:

+        # This will build the application server image (i.e. jjrom/itag)
+        docker-compose -f docker-compose.yml build

+        # This will build the database server image (i.e. jjrom/itag-database)
+        docker-compose -f docker-compose-itagdb.yml build

 ### Where is the configuration of a running itag container ?
 When deployed, all configurations file are stored under .run/config directory